-Join Sean Adams for an in-depth discussion in this video Swiss typography, part of Foundations of Graphic Design History.
+Join Sean Adams for an in-depth discussion in this video Swiss typography, part of Learning Graphic Design History.

 - After the war, the International Style,…or Swiss Typography, predominated European graphic design.…It was a style that relied on order,…mathematical proportions, and a rigid grid structure.…In the same way that Dutch culture influenced De Stijl…with order and a Calvinist discipline,…Switzerland's national character…influenced the International Style.…A preference for clarity and structure…based on rigid rules led to Swiss typography.…In 1957, Josef Müller-Brockmann…began teaching typography and graphic design in Zurich.…

 His work was founded on strict proportional guidelines:…primarily The Golden Section.…A grid structure was used to organize elements.…Typography and visual elements…were scaled mathematically rather than intuitively.…He founded and co-edited Neue Grafik,…or the New Graphic Design Journal.…This was written in German, English, and French,…and broadened Müller-Brockmann's approach internationally.…Many of Yon Schisheld's ideas from the Bräuhaus,…influenced designers in Switzerland…such as Müller-Brockmann, Arman Hoffman,…